royneary/mod_push/README.md

 ```

 ##App server usage
-Clients can register by sending adhoc requests containing a data form with the 'urn:xmpp:push:options' FORM_TYPE.
+Clients can communicate with the app server by sending adhoc requests containing a data form with the 'urn:xmpp:push:options' FORM_TYPE.
 These are the available adhoc commands:
-* register-push-apns: register at an APNS backend
+* `register-push-apns`: register at an APNS backend
-* register-push-gcm: register at a GCM backend
+* `register-push-gcm`: register at a GCM backend
-* register-push-mozilla: register at a Mozilla SimplePush backend
+* `register-push-mozilla`: register at a Mozilla SimplePush backend
-* register-push-ubuntu: register at an Ubuntu Push backend
+* `register-push-ubuntu`: register at an Ubuntu Push backend
-* register-push-wns: register at a WNS backend
+* `register-push-wns`: register at a WNS backend
-* list-push-registrations: request a list of all registrations of the requesting user
+* `list-push-registrations`: request a list of all registrations of the requesting user
-* unregister-push: delete the user's registrations (all of them or those matching a given list of node names)
+* `unregister-push`: delete the user's registrations (all of them or those matching a given list of node names)

 Example:
 ```xml